JacksonBurns/fastprop/paper/additional_file_1.md

 ## Table S1

 The following table shows the performance (see Metric column) for Chemprop, Transformer-CNN, and `fastprop` across various open datasets.

+For further information about exact software versions for reproducing these results, see this GitHub repository which hosts both the training code and the results: [github.com/JacksonBurns/fastprop-benchmark](https://github.com/JacksonBurns/fastprop-benchmark).
-All datasets are retrieved from MoleculeNet, except Tox24 which was retrieved from [OChem.eu](https://ochem.eu/static/challenge.do).
+All datasets are retrieved from MoleculeNet, except Tox24 which was retrieved from [OChem.eu](https://ochem.eu/static/challenge.do) - direct links are provided in the aforementioned repository.

 Benchmarks are sorted by size, descending.
 Each result is the average and standard deviation across five randomly selected train/val/test splits of 0.70/0.10/0.20.
 All models were trained with their default settings.
 Augmentation at training or inference time was not performed, although suggested for Transformer-CNN by its authors, to ensure a fair comparison is made.